mtgjson/mtgjson-website/docs/abstract-models/booster/index.md

       content: Booster
   - - meta
     - name: description
-      content: The Booster abstract Data Model describes how a Set's booster pack may be constructed.
+      content: The Booster abstract data model describes how a Set booster pack may be constructed.
   - - meta
     - property: og:description
-      content: The Booster abstract Data Model describes how a Set's booster pack may be constructed.
+      content: The Booster abstract data model describes how a Set booster pack may be constructed.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, booster